nextflow-io/training/docs/nf_customize/4_execution.md

 !!! question "Exercise"

     Within the `data` folder there are three sets of paired-end reads for gut, liver, and lung samples.
-Create a samplesheet named `samplesheet.csv` for this data.
+Create a samplesheet for this data.

-    First, create `samplesheet.csv`:
+    First, create a `.csv` file named `samplesheet.csv`:

     ```bash
     code samplesheet.csv
     ```

-    Next, add the header line, and for each sample, an id and the complete paths to the paired-end reads:
+    Next, add the header line, and, for each sample, an id and the complete paths to the paired-end reads:

     ```csv title="samplesheet.csv"
     sample,fastq_1,fastq_2